Buildings and Contents Insurance both come under the bracket of Home Insurance and can either be bought separately or as a combined policy.

 - Next steps

-If you own your own home, it is a legal requirement to have buildings insurance on the property, just in case something happens and it needs to be repaired.
-If you are looking at selling your house, you will need buildings insurance by legal requirement to complete the sale and exchange of documents.
+If you take out a mortgage to buy your house, it is a legal requirement to have buildings insurance on the property to protect the mortgage companies interest in your property and , and if it requires repair.
+If you are looking at selling your house, you will need buildings insurance as a lender requirement at the exchange of contracts.

-Having to repair your home if the worst were to happen can be very expensive and so buildings insurance saves you from that financial misfortune in the future.
+Having to repair your home if the worst happens can be very expensive and knowing you have the correct cover in place can protect you from this worry.

 What is buildings insurance?

-This policy usually covers the structure of the property (i.e. roof, walls and floors) as well as the permanent fixtures and fittings.
+This policy usually covers the structure of the property (i.e. roof, walls and floors excluding carpets) as well as the permanent fixtures and fittings.

 What does it cover?